AeneasVerif/eurydice/README.md

 # Install

 We recommend using Nix to easily ensure you are running the right versions of the tools and libraries.
-Our CI uses the `flake.lock` and `flake.nix` files, meaning that the you are always a successful build if you use Nix.
+Our CI uses the `flake.lock` and `flake.nix` files, meaning that you are always guaranteed a successful build if you use Nix.

 Alternatively, you can do a local setup as follows.